sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/entities.md

 ### Proxy entity labels {#proxy-entities-managed}

 For entities with class `proxy`, you can create and manage labels with sensuctl.
-For example, to create a proxy entity with a `url` label using sensuctl `create`, create a file called `example.json` with an entity definition that includes `labels`:
+For example, to create a proxy entity with a `url` label using sensuctl `create`, create a file named `example.yml` or `example.json` with an entity definition that includes `labels`:

 {{< language-toggle >}}